ryancdickson/staging/docs/BR.md

 ##### 7.1.2.7.3 Individual Validated

+Beginning $DATE, this Certificate Profile MUST NOT be used.

-For a Subscriber Certificate to be Individual Validated, it MUST meet the following profile:
+Prior to $DATE, for a Subscriber Certificate to be Individual Validated, it MUST meet the following profile:

 | **Field**             | **Requirements**     |
 | --                    | -------              |